Introducing the Year 6 Team:

 The children are expected to read every day and they will also be given a spelling rule to learn each week.
 Reading each day does not have to mean finishing an entire book; a few pages will do.
 Please remember to log in your child’s school diary if you need to keep the book or get a new one.
 You will also be able to find a homework grid on our website, which outlines six homework suggestions, in line with what we are learning about at school.
 The homework is optional; however is a great way for you to get involved in your child’s learning and to complete them together, as a family.

-Year 6 will have PE on Mondays and Thursdays.
+Year 6 will have PE on Mondays and Wednesdays.
+The children need to wear their school PE uniform into school on these days.

-The children have one PE lesson with their class teacher and the other lesson with Mrs Westcott and Mr Andrews.
-Some of these lessons will take place outside so please ensure that your child has the appropriate clothing in school at all times.
+Some of these lessons will take place outside so please ensure that your child is wearing the appropriate clothing for these lessons.

 This academic year, the children in Year 6 will have Forest School sessions in the summer term.